 Building renovations have led to savings in energy usage in heating and ventilation, and travel has been reduced, with greater use of video and teleconference facilities.
-Administrative and financial rules are being changed to reduce higher emissions-generating business class air travel and to prioritize train travel where appropriate.
+Administrative and financial rules have been changed to reduce higher emissions-generating business class air travel and to prioritize train travel where appropriate.
 Small carbon gain policies like paper recycling and own cup usage in canteens are very visible and have high symbolic value for staff.

-UNESCO has been involved in Climate Neutrality initiatives since 2007, and has undertaken two Green Audits – in December 2007 on 2006 greenhouse gas emissions for HQ and in December 2008 to assess compliance with ISO 14001 requirement on emissions at HQ.
+UNESCO has been involved in Climate Neutrality initiatives since 2007, and has also undertaken two Green Audits – in December 2007 on 2006 greenhouse gas emissions for HQ and in December 2008 to assess compliance with ISO 14001 requirement on emissions at HQ.
 Concrete actions implemented include:

 Mechanisms for purchasing Clean Development Mechanism (CDM) carbon credits to cancel out UNESCO’s greenhouse gas emissions will be studied in parallel with the exploration of all possibilities for UNESCO to earn rather than purchase carbon credits.

 UNESCO’s Emissions Reduction Strategy is based on developing a comprehensive Climate Neutral Policy including the implementation from 2012 of a Sustainability Management System (SMS), in line with current UN System proposals and as called for in the Green Audit.
 The SMS will entail a number of actions, including (i) continued updating of travel policies in the Administrative Manual and Staff Rules to reflect new environmental realities and international climate management concerns, (ii) green procurement strategies and (iii) making staff more aware of how to reduce emissions themselves.
-The SMS will be coordinated and monitored by the UNESCO Sustainability Management Focal Point with the support of contact persons in all organizational units at and away from HQ.
+The SMS will be monitored by the UNESCO Sustainability Management Focal Point with the support of contact persons in all organizational units at and away from HQ.